krokoreit/spObjectStore/README.md

 }
 ```

-In order to activate the sorting, the 2nd and 3rd contructor option of spObjectStore should be directly linked in the owner's class constructor, i.e.
+In order to activate the sorting, the 2nd and 3rd constructor option of spObjectStore should be directly linked in the owner's class constructor, i.e.
 ```cpp
 myClass::myClass() : myObjectStore(true) {
   ..